 The Behemoth is a terrifying humanoid of gargantuan proportions with a voracious appetite for, of all things, rocks.
-Usually only found in mountainous regions, once per year Behemoths come down from the mountains to supplement their rocky diet with meat, especially livestock, often working in small groups of 3-5 individuals to herd the animals together and gorge themselves on them for up to a week before returning to their mountainous homes.
+Usually only found in mountainous regions, once per year Behemoths come down from the mountains to supplement their rocky diet with meat, especially livestock, often working in small groups of 3-5 individuals to herd the animals together and gorge themselves for up to a week before plodding back to their mountainous homes.

-Curiously, their diet of rocks causes their shoulders and the top of their heads to be encased in hard, rocky protrusions that act as a kind of armor and can only be damaged by magical weapons, while the rest of their body has a thick, hairless hide that is similar in consistency to hardened leather armor.
+Curiously, their diet of rocks causes their shoulders and the top of their heads to be encased in hard, rocky protrusions that act as a kind of natural armor and can only be damaged by magical weapons, while the rest of their body has a thick, hairless hide that is similar in consistency to double the thickness of boiled and hardened leather armor.

-Using no weapons, and wearing no clothing or ornamentation of any kind, Behemoths appear to be wild and savage in nature, but this is only because they are usually encountered when on the hunt for meat.
-When discovered in their mountain habitats, Behemoths are rarely openly hostile, seemingly content to spend their time lazily chewing up rocks with their indestructible teeth or sleeping it off while they digest their rocky meal, though will typically emit a low, growling rumbling sound if anyone dares to get too close.
+Using no weapons, and wearing no clothing or ornamentation of any kind, Behemoths appear to be wild and savage in nature, but this is only because they are usually encountered when on their hunt for meat.
+When discovered in their mountain habitats, Behemoths are rarely openly hostile, seemingly content to spend their time lazily chewing up rocks with their indestructible teeth or sleeping it off while they digest their rocky meal, though will typically emit a low, growling rumbling sound if anyone dares to get too close and dislike being interrupted..

 On the night of the full moon, Behemoths sing praises to Danu in their deep, gravelly voices that can be heard many miles away – but on the nights of the Blood Moon, they become truly horrific – their whole body erupting with stony protrusions and they will ball themselves up roll down the mountains before seeking out and attempting to kill any living thing they encounter.